Skip to main content

 What can you do to avoid an export violation?

 Contact the Export Controls & International Compliance (Export Controls) team to conduct Restricted Party Screenings for international shipments.
-This is critical for shipments to high-risk countries (i.e., heavily OFAC sanctioned countries such as Belarus, Cuba, Iran, North Korea, Russia, certain parts of Ukraine) and military end use countries (Burma, Cambodia, China, Nicaragua, Venezuela).
+This is critical for shipments to high-risk countries (i.e., heavily OFAC sanctioned countries or other countries subject to special controls such as Belarus, Cuba, Iran, Iraq, North Korea, Russia, Syria and certain regions of Ukraine) and military end use countries (Burma, Cambodia, China, Nicaragua, Venezuela).

 What items need an export control license?